wjgroup/k8s-ingress-demo/ambassador-demo/README.md

-## x.
-Enable the Diagnostics dashboard
+## 9. Enable the Diagnostics dashboard

 Ambassador includes an integrated diagnostics service to help with troubleshooting.
 By default, this is not exposed to the Internet.
 To view it, we'll need to get the name of one of the Ambassador pods: